matheusgadelha/PointCloudLearningACD/README.md

 ## Pretrain on ACD and test on ModelNet

-For all these experiments, the "default" paths are set relative to the project root at `/srv/data2/arunirc/Research/Pointnet_Pointnet2_pytorch` on the server Renyi.

 **Pretraining on ACD:**

 The following example command trains a PointNet++ network on the ACD task.
 The `seed` is an integer that serves as an identifier for multiple runs of the same experiment.
 Random rotations around the "up" or Z axis is done as data augmentation during training(`--rotation_z`).
 Only the best performing model based on the **validation ACD loss** is stored under the experiment output folder, under `checkpoints` sub-folder.
 Tensorboard logs and console output as txt file are saved under sub-folder `logs`.